h4ckd0tm3/project-athena/Curriculum/Module 11 - Linux and Server Security/lectures/lecture_3_privilege_escalation.md

 The same applies to misconfigured credentials, giving the attacker access to passwords and keys that they shouldn't have

-- Plaintext creds (hardcoded creds in scripts)
+- Plaintext creds (hardcoded creds in scripts).
 - SSH-Keys (/home/user/.ssh/id rsa)
 - Bash history (/home/user/.bash history)